biocore/empress/README.md

 Let's revisit our analysis above of which tips are unique to which body sites in this dataset -- now, we'll instead be asking the related question of "which body site(s) are the tips in this dataset most frequently seen in?"
 To investigate this, we'll use our new barplot layer to show this information.

-In order to do this, we'll need to change our new layer ("Layer 2") from a feature metadata layer to a sample metadata layer.
-You can do this by clicking on the _Sample Metadata_ button underneath the text "Layer 2".
+In order to do this, we'll need to change our new layer (_Layer 2_) from a feature metadata layer to a sample metadata layer.
+You can do this by clicking on the _Sample Metadata_ button underneath the text _Layer 2_.
 The controls available for this barplot layer should change; in order to show sample presence information for body sites, change the _Show sample info for..._ drop-down menu to `body-site`.
 Try clicking _Update_ to see what our new Layer 2 looks like.

 ![empress barplots: class coloring layer 1, bodysite layer 2, and tree phylum coloring](docs/moving-pictures/img/empress_barplots_6.png)